tongchen-volatility/tongchen-volatility.github.io/README.md

 ## Tong, Chen

 **Welcome to my homepage!**
+- Chen Tong is an assistant professor at the Department of Finance, Xiamen University.
+He holds a B.S. in Chemistry, a B.A. in Economics and a Ph.D. in Finance from Peking University.
-- My research focuses on the modeling of financial risk factors, such as volatility and uncertainty, and their applications in financial engineering.
+- His research focuses on the modeling of financial <em>volatility</em>, high-frequency data analysis and their applications in financial engineering.
+Some of his main contributions are associated with developing new high-frequency-based pricing models for VIX derivatives (e.g., VIX futures and VIX options), and  proposing coherent frameworks for derivatives pricing with time-varying risk aversion.
+- Another line of his research is related to economic <em>uncertainty</em>, including constructing China’s macro/financial uncertainty indexes, investigating the theoretical/empirical relations between uncertainty and volatility.
+- Chen would like to talk/corporate with all researchers/students who have common research interests.

 ## Research Interest
-- Volatility modeling based on high-frequency data; Financial Economics; Financial Engineering
+- Volatility modeling based on high-frequency data; Financial Econometrics; Financial Engineering; Derivatives Pricing

 ## Positions